Our quest to find extraterrestrials and prove that UFOs are real, takes us to a new theory - Ball Lightning misinterpreted as UFOs.

 Fireballs are exceptionally bright meteors and are produced by fragments of space rock larger than the sand-grain-sized particles responsible for shooting stars; but like shooting stars they cross the sky at great speed.
 It seems at least three individual fireballs were seen on the night of 16 May 2006.

-A subsequent survey organised by the university brought forward many more eyewitnesses, including a farmer who recalled seeing a luminous green ball rolling down a slope of the Great Divide, a mountainous ridge about 120km west of Brisbane.
+A subsequent survey organized by the university brought forward many more eyewitnesses, including a farmer who recalled seeing a luminous green ball rolling down a slope of the Great Divide, a mountainous ridge about 120km west of Brisbane.

 This object described as being about 30cm in diameter appeared to jump over some rocks and follow the path of a metal fence for "some minutes".
 The farmer said he saw the green object come into view just after a fireball had passed overhead.
 He thought at first he was witnessing a plane crash and called the police, but a search the following day found no wreckage.